jhajagos/TransformDBtoHDF5ML/documentation/README.md

 ```

 The `"connection_string"` is a SQLAlchemy formatted [connection string](http://docs.sqlalchemy.org/en/latest/core/engines.html).
-In the example here it is connecting
-to a local SQLite database.
-The two supported database system are SQLite and PostgreSQL.
-The
+In this example it is connecting to a SQLite file database.
+The mapper supports SQLite and PostgreSQL relational databases.
-parameter `"limit"` is used for testing purposes to evaluate mapper output.
+The parameter `"limit"` is used for testing purposes to evaluate mapper output.
 By setting the
+parameter to an integer n the mapper will be applied to n rows.
+The default value for this field is `null`
-parameter to `null` then there is no limit.
+with no limit.
 The parameter `"refresh_transactions_table"` is set by default to `1` to
 refresh an internal table that is used to join against.
-The final optional parameter is `"batch_size"` which sets the number
-of records that are included in each JSON file.
+The final optional parameter is `"batch_size"` which sets the number of records that are included in each JSON file.

 ```json
 {